-Veterinarians have been tracking ticks that could lead to Lyme Disease longer than public health units and family doctors, according to one Ottawa veterinarian, but the disease is more dangerous to humans than animals.
+Veterinarians have been tracking ticks that could lead to Lyme Disease longer than public health units and family doctors, according to one Ottawa veterinarian.
+Deer Ticks (pictured right) carry Lyme Disease which is more dangerous to humans than animals.

-The total number of ticks is growing, mostly in areas of southeastern Ontario, as the burrowing bugs nestle their way into the fur of dogs, according to veterinarian Jane Gates, who also co-owns Fisher Glen Animal Hospital in Ottawa.
+The total number of ticks is growing, mostly in areas of southeastern Ontario.
+The burrowing bugs nestle their way into the fur of dogs, according to veterinarian Jane Gates, who also co-owns Fisher Glen Animal Hospital in Ottawa.

 Gates says veterinarians have been studying and tracking Lyme Disease since the late 1990s as ticks were removed from dogs and sent in for testing.